mingligraphics/metoo/README.md

 - Where is your data coming from?

 Our dataset comes from a collection of thousands of social media accounts and news articles that are published before April 2019 about #MeToo cases in China.
 These articles are both in Chinese and English languages.
-The dataset will be created manually by a thorough reading of all the texts.
-Altogether about 60 individuals who have been charged of rape/sexual harassment.
+The dataset has been created manually by a thorough reading of all the texts.
+Altogether 54 individuals who have been charged of rape/sexual harassment.

 - Your current status in terms of data acquisition/analysis/visualization?

-We are on the process of creating a dataset.
-The dataset will be analyzed on the basis of number of cases by year and month since 2018.
+We have created a dataset for all reported cases.
+The dataset has been analyzed on the basis of number of cases by year and month since 2018.
 We have roughly brainstormed four graphics for our project.

 - Sketch of what the final project might look like, noting any interactivity.